TalEliyahu/awesome-security-newsletters/README.md

 - [RTCSec Newsletter](https://www.rtcsec.com/newsletter/) - A free monthly newsletter bringing you commentary and news around VoIP and WebRTC security.
 Covers both defensive and offensive security as they relate to Real-time Communications.
 Prepared by Sandro Gauci [(@sandrogauci)](https://twitter.com/sandrogauci).

-- [Strategy of Security](https://strategyofsecurity.com/) - Understand the companies, ideas, and trends shaping the future of cybersecurity.
-Get weekly articles designed to help you think clearly and capitalize on opportunities - Cole Grolmus [(@colegrolmus)](https://twitter.com/colegrolmus)

 - [Zero Day](https://zetter.substack.com) - If you love stories about hackers, spies, cybercrime and the intersection between cybersecurity and national security, this publication should interest you - Prepared by Kim Zetter [(@KimZetter)](https://twitter.com/KimZetter)

 - [SecPro](https://security.packt.com/) - Each SecPro issue is packed with analysis of trending threats and attacks, practical tutorials, hands-on labs, and actionable content.
 No spam.
 No jibber jabber - The SecPro [(@the_secpro)](https://twitter.com/the_secpro).